En-suite bathroom

 Planning an en suite bathroom

-Ventilation concept
+Ventilation plan

 Choosing the right option